partridgep/trivia-game/README.md

 ### GamePage

 `GamePage` is where the fun begins.\
 As a React class component, it contains both state and methods in order for the game to function.
-Initially, `state` does not contain much, but get expanded upon on game initialization.
+Initially, `state` does not contain much, but gets expanded upon on game initialization.

 It imports all trivia data from the JSON files from within the `assets` file.

 Upon loading the page, the `componentDidMount` method does two things: first, it initializes the game via `resetGame`, and two, it sets an interval every second to call upon the timer methods.

-`resetGame` initializes many properties in `state` for the game to function, such as the following:
+`resetGame` initializes the following properties in `state` for the game to function:

 * `lost`: boolean, whether the player has lost the game or not.
 Set to `false` initially.
 * `won`: boolean, conversely whether the player has won the game or not.
 Set to `false` initially.